New York State (NYS) Tax

 Due to the Tax Cuts and Jobs Act, state and local tax deductions, including state income taxes, are limited to $10,000 per year.

 Understanding your tax obligations can be time consuming.
-What’s even more time-intensive is how to NY tax from your federal taxes as an itemized deduction.
+What’s even more time-intensive is how to NYS income tax from your federal taxes as an itemized deduction.

 So, get help!
 Use Tax Pro Go, virtual tax prep offered by H&R Block.
 With this service, we’ll match you with a tax pro with NYS tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
 We can even help with not only NYS taxes, including federal deductions for paying state taxes.